SparkFun gator:bit V2.0

 The SparkFun gator:bit is an all-in-one expansion board for your micro:bit that provides you with a fully functional development and prototyping platform.
 Almost every pin on the micro:bit is broken out to alligator clip compatible pads so you can get the most out of it without soldering or complicated breadboard pinouts!
-Whether it is data visualization using the five on-board addressable LEDs, capacitive touch sensing on pins 0, 1, & 2, or creating musical works of art using the built-in speaker the SparkFun gator:bit has it covered!
+Whether it is data visualization using the five on-board addressable LEDs or creating musical works of art using the built-in speaker, we’ve got it covered with the with the SparkFun gator:bit!

 The most beneficial feature of the gator:bit is safe access to as many GPIO as possible from the micro:bit.
 Not only are pins 0, 1, 2, 8, 16, 5 (Button A), and 11 (Button B) broken out, but they are also protected against over voltage and over current/short circuit.
 Pins 0, 1, and 2 are ADC pins and are also the capacitive touch pins.
 Pins 8, 16, 5, and 11 are digital pins capable of read and write.
 Additionally, pins 13 (SPI), 14(SPI), 15(SPI), 19 (I2C), and 20 (I2C) can be used to read and write whatever digital signals you could want.